Running Shoes vs. Walking Shoes: What’s the Difference?

 Shoes are divided into walking and running categories because the movement involved in each is different.

 There is also a different weight distribution when you’re walking and running.
-Runners push two to three times their body weight with each stride, while walkers deal with much less of a gravitational pull.
+Runners push two to three times their body weight with each stride, while walkers deal with much less gravitational pull.

-As a result, “running shoes are great for walking, but not all walking shoes might offer the cushion, response and transition features that a runner might be looking for,” says Andrew Bumbalough, product line manager, running footwear at Nike.
+As a result, Nike running experts suggest that running shoes are great for walking, but not all walking shoes offer all the features a runner might be looking for.

-The difference between these two is in the design, which is created to support the specific needs of each athlete.
+The difference between these two is in the design, which supports the specific needs of each athlete.
 Here is what you can expect for each major element of your shoe, depending on your sport:

 Cushioning

 Cushioning is the thickness of the shoe’s midsole.
-It’s designed to help absorb impact and lower the strain on your body.
+It’s designed to help absorb impact and reduce the strain on your body.

 Running Shoes